CRAZE-C/Placement_Registration_Portal/README.md

 3. **Start the development server**:
     ```bash
-    npm start
+    npm run dev
     ```

 4. **Open your browser** and navigate to `http://localhost:3000` to view the application.

 ## Usage
-- **Login**: Enter your email and name on the login page to navigate to the appropriate dashboard.
+- **Login**: Enter your email(user@gmail.com OR admin@gmail.com) and name on the login page to navigate to the appropriate dashboard.
 - **Student Dashboard**: View and apply to companies.
 Applied companies will be listed under "Applied Companies".
 - **Admin Dashboard**: Add new companies and eligibility criteria.
 View students who have applied to each company under "Registrations".